Processors of the DEC PDP-11

 It is interesting that among the programmers for the PDP-11 there is a culture of working directly with machine codes.
 Programmers could for example work without a disassembler when debugging.
 Or even write small programs directly into memory, without assembling!

-Indeed instruction timings were not too fast.
+Instruction timings were not too fast.
+Even for the J-11, a memory access takes up to 8 clock cycles.
+In comparison, for the Z80, 8088 or 68000 it is only 4 clock cycles.
 It was surprising to find out that on a BK home computer the instruction to send from a register to a register takes as much as 12 clocks (10 clocks when using the code in ROM), and the instructions with two operands with double indirect addressing are executed for more than 100 clocks.
 The Z80 does 16-bit register transfer for 8 clocks.
 However the slowness of the BK is caused not so much by the processor, but by the slow way of working with memory.
 If a fast enough way was used the BK would send 16 register bits for 8 clock cycles too.
 Once there was a lot of controversy, which is faster than the BK or Sinclair ZX Spectrum?
 I must say that the Spectrum is one of the fastest mass 8-bit personal computers when using the top 32 KB of memory.
 Therefore it is not surprising than the Spectrum is faster than the BK but not much.
-And if BK worked with fast enough memory it could even be a bit faster.
+The BK could even be a little faster if it would work faster with memory.

 At first glance, the code density is also rather a weak point of the PDP-11 architecture.
 Instruction codes must be multiples of the machine word length – 2 bytes, which is especially frustrating when working with byte arguments or simple commands like setting or resetting a flag.
 But when compared with other architectures, the PDP-11 sometimes shows even better code density in practice!